 Gain Some Control Over Your Thinking

 The truth is, all good things happen in the present moment.
 Whenever you’re completely immersed in what you’re doing, giving it your full attention, you’ll enjoy it.
 Like playing sport, listening to music, or having a meaningful conversation with a friend.
 If you’re really there, fully present with it, you’ll take more from the situation.
 And ask yourself, when has any situation in your life been improved by being lost in thought?
-How about going to the funfair, swimming in the ocean, or going for a run.
+How about going to the funfair, swimming in the ocean, or going for a run?
 Would it be better to enjoy every aspect of what you’re doing, or worry about what you’re going to eat for lunch later?
 Because when you eat lunch, the likelihood is you won’t taste the food, you’ll be thinking about what you need to do after lunch anyway.

 Never Trust A Multitasker

 Anyone who claims to be a good multitasker, is horrendously misguided.
 Multitasking is merely doing lots of tasks, badly.
 This isn’t just my view, it’s been backed up by science.
 When the brain is constantly switching between thoughts and tasks, it’s been proven to be less efficient and more prone to errors.
 So when you see that person in the office who’s always busy, stressed, and appears to take great pride in this, know that they’re operating well below their potential.
 What you want in work and in life, is to be fully immersed in whatever task you’re doing.
-And not stuck in your head.
+And not to be stuck in your head.

 This is called flow.
 And it happens sometimes.
 When you’re doing something which challenges you, but isn’t too hard, you can get into a state where thinking stops.
 All that matters is the task at hand.
 You might be working on a project, doing exercise, or playing music.
 And before you know it, two hours have passed.
 The good thing is that in this flow zone, this is where your best work and output will come.
 And by shutting off the incessant chatter of your restless mind, you’ll actually improve your mental wellbeing in the process.
 Being in a flow state has been proven to improve peak performance, mental wellbeing, and job satisfaction.
-Try and remember the last time you spent the day worrying about mundane thoughts, and whether these outcomes arose for you?
+Try to remember the last time you spent the day worrying about mundane thoughts, and whether these outcomes arose for you?

 Now Is All We Have